Architecture of Poland: After 1945

 Reconstruction of cities and monuments after the war had a diverse character.
 Valuable examples of cultural restitution can be reconstructions of the old towns in Warsaw and Gdańsk.
 However, reconstruction of buildings in the Recovered Territories was strongly influenced by political aims of eradicating architecture perceived as German, and Prussian in particular.

-After the Second World War, the avant-garde architecture was initially developed (Smyk Department Store in Warsaw, Okrąglak Department Store in Poznań), but in the years 1949-1956 it was interrupted by the socialist realist period.
-The best examples of the so-called Stalinist neoclassicism are the Palace of Culture and Science by Lev Rudnev and the Marszałkowska Dzielnica Mieszkaniowa housing estate in Warsaw as well as the planned city of Nowa Huta in Krakow.
+After the Second World War, the avant-garde architecture was initially developed (Central Department Store in Warsaw, Okrąglak Department Store in Poznań, Central Statistical Office building in Warsaw), but in the years 1949-1956 it was interrupted by the socialist realist period.
+The best examples of the so-called Stalinist neoclassicism are the Palace of Culture and Science by Lev Rudnev and the Marszałkowska Dzielnica Mieszkaniowa housing estate in Warsaw as well as the planned city of Nowa Huta (initially an independent city, now part of Krakow).